nazmul-nil/vanishing_gradients_tutorial_MLNN/README.md

 7. Ioffe, S. and Szegedy, C. (2015). *Batch normalization: Accelerating deep network training by reducing internal covariate shift.* Proceedings of the 32nd International Conference on Machine Learning (ICML), pp.448–456.

 ---
+📝 License
+This project is open for everyone to use.
+See the LICENSE file for more details.